CS3219-AY2324S1/ay2324s1-course-assessment-g20/backend/README.md

 1. Create a knex (SQL) database migration file via `yarn migrate:make {microservice_name} {migration_file_name}`.
 1. To rollback a knex migration, run `yarn knex {microservice_name} migrate:rollback`.

+## Matching service
+1. Install and run zookeper, kafka and redis if you have not done so

 ## Making Commits
 1. Run `yarn lint` and `yarn format` in the `backend` directory to lint and format the backend codebase.